While shopping…I came across a poster describing Jesus in the following terms:

 - Edifies the law of cause and effect – if you do this…you’ll get that?

-- Points to…The Kingdom-of-Heaven; peace, which is the only state-of-mind that shares common ground with the universe?
+- Points to…The Kingdom of God; peace, which is the only state-of-mind that shares common ground with the universe?

 As you can see, our psychology…how we think was central to his ministry.
 Our thinking not only determines the quality of our life, it defines our connection with the life-giving-energy we call…God.

-To see this process in action, log on to www.abwot.org and check-out my podcast, video and new book: Your Guide to…A Better Way of THINKING…by clicking on…show me the way.
+To see this process in action, log on to www.abwot.org and check-out my podcast and video.